Direct links to:

 These are usually the first point of contact for refugees – and offer up to 9,000 accommodation places.
 Registration takes place here.
 Refugees are then assigned to a canton, which assumes responsibility for their care from that point on.
-Until they leave the canton of registration, refugees are accommodated in a FAC (usually for a few nights).
+Until they leave the canton of registration, refugees are accommodated for a few days in a FAC.

 Registered refugees are allocated to the cantons in proportion to the size of their population.
 SEM compensates the cantons with a global lump sum of around CHF 1,500 per person per month (including for health insurance premiums).

-The Swiss Refugee Council in cooperation with partner organisations (Swiss Church Aid, Caritas, SRC, Salvation Army, SAH and Campax) coordinates the accommodation of Ukrainian refugees with private host families.
+There are several cantonal initiatives to help accommodate Ukrainian refugees with private host families.
+Some cantons coordinate these activities with the Swiss Refugee Council (SRC).
 In each case, the canton responsible decides on any compensation to be paid to providers of private accommodation.

 Do you have to meet certain conditions in order to accommodate refugees?